johnfrenchxyz/UGA/CAES/README.md

 #CAES To Do List

-##Completed:
-- Added caption-bottom-left, caption-bottom-right, caption-top-left, and caption-top-right to the CSS.
-Tell Robby and see if he has added it to the dialog JSP.
-- Added clearfix to blog post list component so the entries don't indent.
-- Added street/mailing address to profile component.
-Also add campus, building, and fax number.
-- Added Social Media Icons in the footer of the CAES homepage.
-- Added smaller, vertical layout for social media icons on the departmental page and added an title li.
-- Added scholarship component box (enabled button, disabled button).
-May need additional tweaking, however.
-- Added "Portrait Gallery" or "Hall of Fame" component.
-- Added "Image Gallery" Component
-- Added "Non Personnel" Component
-- Added Styles to Google Map Component
-- Added JavaScipt that generates landing page links for top-level pages on the home template.

 ##In Progress:

 - Style the side navigation.
 We are going to limit dropdown items as they currently are, and make a more robust side-nav that would show siblings and children.